exercism/hiring-frontend-developer/README.md

 ## Overview

-Your task is to create a page which lists all the testimonials you have given and which looks like this:
+Your task is to create a page which lists all the testimonials you have given.
+It should look like this:

 ![testimonials](https://user-images.githubusercontent.com/286476/153847595-f0ed0d97-8ee5-4a54-9091-e92e92a8f8cd.svg)